Port Edward, British Columbia: Demographics

+In the 2021 Census of Population conducted by Statistics Canada, 49.4% of Port Edward's population identified as Indigenous, a proportion substantially higher than the Canadian average.

+The area now known as Port Edward lies within, or adjacent to, the overlapping traditional territories of several Tsimshian First Nations, including Gitxaała, Lax Kw'alaams, Metlakatla, Gitga'at, Kitselas, Kitsumkalum, and Kitasoo Xai'xais.

-In the 2021 Census of Population conducted by Statistics Canada, Port Edward had a population of 470 living in 181 of its 207 total private dwellings, a change of from its 2016 population of 467.
+In 2021. the district had a population of 470 living in 181 of its 207 total private dwellings, a change of from its 2016 population of 467.
 With a land area of 167.16 km2, it had a population density of in 2021.